someCorp/zmapper/README.md

     Spread scan traffic over time or source addresses when feasible

 It should go without saying that scan researchers should refrain from exploiting vulnerabilities or accessing protected resources, and should comply with any special legal requirements in their jurisdictions.

+ps: external MTA , is under development, the script was testested on linux with pythn 2.7.x